LAM Communications Limited

 In the Security Information Risk Owner’s absence, advice can be gained from https://ico.org.uk/.

-The Information Commissioner’s Office (ICO) – The Information Commissioner’s Office is responsible for overseeing compliance e.g. investigating complaints, issuing codes of practice and guidance, maintaining a register of Data Protection Officers.
-Any failure to comply with DPA may lead to investigation by the ICO which could result in serious financial or other consequences for LAM Communications.
+The Information Commissioner’s Office (ICO) – The Information Commissioner’s Office is responsible for overseeing compliance e.g. investigating complaints, issuing codes of practice and guidance, and maintaining a register of Data Protection Officers.
+Any failure to comply with DPA may lead to an investigation by the ICO which could result in serious financial or other consequences for LAM Communications.